unifiedjs/unified-engine/doc/ignore.md

 (default).

-If paths or globs to directories are given to the engine, they will be searched for matching files, but `node_modules` and hidden directories (those starting with a dot, `.`, such as `.git`) are normally not searched.
+If paths or globs to directories are given to the engine, they will be searched for matching files, but `node_modules` are normally not searched.
-Pass paths or globs to files or those directories to include files inside `node_modules` and hidden directories.
+Pass paths or globs to `node_modules` to include files inside them.

 The format for ignore files is the same as [`.gitignore`][gitignore], so it’s possible to pass a `.gitignore` in as [`ignorePath`][ignore-path].